Residence Life Handbook

 • 24-hour notice must be provided to process the request.

-Visitor Control Procedures
+Guest Control Procedures

 To ensure the safety and security of all residents and their guests, the following guidelines should be adhered to: